“No,” Jude groaned, staring furiously at his email app. “No, no, noo!”

 Gary’s wide grin and the blatancy of him opening himself to the elements of this place was somehow infectious.
 Impulsively Martin grabbed the tails of his long-sleeved tee and pulled it off as well, dropping it to the ground by his feet and raising his arms in a Y in emulation of his football-playing ancient-priest-in-training.
 He smiled as the stiff, steady wind riffled through his chest hair and played with his well-trimmed beard.
 He had half a mind to continue his strip and expose himself completely and unreservedly to the air, sun, and sea.
 After all, he thought with a mental smirk, surely the primordial gods of this place wondered at the half-gesture of only partial nakedness…

 He heard a throat clear nearby and turned to smile at Jude, not lowering his arms or altering his stance.
 His research assistant was giving him a gimlet eye, all the while pointedly ignoring the display Gary was offering a few steps beyond where Martin stood.
-“The clearing marked out for the base camp is down by the creek, five kilometers north,” Jude said, glancing down at his pocket notepad with all the maps and pre-planning lists they’d made ahead of flying out.
+“The clearing marked out for the base camp is down by the creek, a kilometer and a half or so north,” Jude said, glancing down at his pocket notepad with all the maps and pre-planning lists they’d made ahead of flying out.
 Behind him lay the heavy-looking packs they’d be hiking in with.
 With no electricity on the island, they’d left behind all their electronic gear in Athens, apart from the satellite phone they’d use in case of emergency.
 “We should get started so we can make sure we’re set up before nightfall,” Jude added pointedly.

 Martin smiled indulgently at him.
 “Agreed,” he said.
 “But first,” he added, and he nodded down at his own stance.
 Jude’s expression tightened.
 “Propitiation becomes insult, if the whole community does not join in behind it,” he teased.